-Misha Petkevich, 71, joined our Board in October 2019.
+Misha Petkevich, 72, joined our Board in October 2019.
 Mr. Petkevich has more than 30 years of financial and investment experience in biotechnology and investment banking.
 Since 2015, Mr. Petkevich has been the Chief Investment Officer of V2M Capital, an investment firm funding life science companies.
 He currently serves on the board of directors of HingeBio, Inc., a biotechnology company developing bispecific and multispecific antibodies.
 In 2005, he co-founded BladeRock Capital, LLC, an investment firm specializing in life science companies.
 Prior to founding BladeRock Capital, Mr. Petkevich founded The Petkevich Group, a biotechnology advisory firm, where he was Chairman and Chief Executive Officer from 1998 to 2005.
-Between 1989 and 1998, Mr. Petkevich served as Managing Director, as well as Head of Healthcare and Investment Banking at Robertson Stephens & Co.
+Between 1989 and 1997, Mr. Petkevich served as Managing Director, as well as Head of Healthcare and Investment Banking at Robertson Stephens & Co.
 Mr. Petkevich began his career at Hambrecht & Quist, an investment bank, where he served as a Principal, Head of Healthcare Banking and as a biotechnology analyst covering Genentech, Chiron and others.
-Mr. Petkevich received his bachelor's degree from Harvard University and his DPhil from the University of Oxford.
 Mr. Petkevich's industry, investment and financial advisory experience make him an important contributor to our Board.